jfakour/Remove-Empty-Folders/README.md

 ## Usage(s)

-The script can run in
+The script can run in:

 ### headless mode (arg -hl)